mahdip72/prot2token/README.md

 - [x] Add the pre-trained models to use them for prediction
 - [x] Add datasets
 - [x] Continue training of a pre-trained model on new tasks with new vocab sizes
+- [ ] Add melting temperature prediction task to the package
+- [ ] Add mutation stability prediction task to the package
+- [ ] Updated version of substrate-kinase phosphorylation site prediction model

 # license

 The Prot2Token repository and the pre-trained models are provided ONLY for research purposes and are not intended for commercial use.
 If you are interested in using these models and technology commercially, please contact the University of Missouri Technology Transfer Office (techadvancement@missouri.edu) for licensing inquiries.

 # Usage

 To use Prot2Token, you can either install the package directly for quick prediction usage or set up the full repository for development.

 # Package

 ## Installation

 To install the package, you can run the following command: